MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/explore-data-service.md

 ---
-title: "Explore your data in the Power BI service (Preview)"
+title: "Explore your data in the Power BI service (preview)"
 description: In this article, you learn how to explore your data in the Power BI service.
 author: maggiesMSFT
 ms.author: maggies